-The support for the provision of MAS has led to a widespread call for stronger evidence on the relative effectiveness and cost-effectiveness of this approach(5, 6).
+Given the variation in provision and uncertainties about the impact of MAS on patients’ HRQL, there is a need for evidence on the relative effectiveness and cost-effectiveness of these services (5, 6).
 In particular, the benefits of a more integrated approach for diagnostic and post-diagnostic services is largely unknown (7).
 This lack of evidence partly reflects the challenges of evaluating memory services, which involve a wide range of diagnostic and treatment components.
 In addition, dementia care pathways often differ within health care systems (2) which makes comparison between studies evaluating MAS difficult.

-Against this background, randomised evidence is rare and tends to focus on evaluating specific components of memory services and compare them to ‘no intervention’.
-The main challenge with evaluating the full dementia care pathway through clinical trials is the lack of a ‘control’ group due to ethical challenges of delaying referral (or not treating) patients with suspected dementia.
+Against this background, evidence from randomised trials is rare and tends to focus on evaluating specific components of memory services compared to no intervention.
+The main challenge with evaluating the full dementia care pathway through randomised trials is the impossibility of a ‘control’ group due to ethical objections to delaying referral (or treatment) of people with suspected dementia.
 For example, a recent trial in the Netherlands, the AD-Euro study (8), compared dementia care provided by MAS versus general practitioners.
-However, this trial only compared models for post-diagnostic care and did not assess the impact of MAS on patients’ quality of life and health care costs from the first assessment through diagnosis and treatment.
-Another trial, the MEDICIE study (9), compared an integrated multidisciplinary diagnostic approach by a specialist team (community mental health team and geriatric psychiatrist) or general practitioners (control arm).
+However, this trial only compared models for post-diagnostic care and did not assess the impact of MAS on patients’ HRQL and health care costs from the first assessment through diagnosis and treatment.
+Another trial, the MEDICIE study (9), compared an integrated multidisciplinary diagnostic approach by a specialist team (community mental health team and geriatric psychiatrist) with general practitioners (control arm).
 However, those patients randomised to the control group were either diagnosed by the GP or referred to regional memory or geriatric clinics, or regional mental health teams.
 Evidence from non-randomised studies on the effectiveness and cost-effectiveness of MAS is also scarce.
 Most published studies focused on a single MAS (10, 11) or on modelling projections (12).

-We have recently conducted a longitudinal study that followed up 1318 patients referred to a large representative sample of 69 MAS in England (13).
-In previous papers, we reported health-related quality of life (HRQL) (14), costs (15) and cost-effectiveness (16) between first assessment and 6 months.
-The studies suggest that MAS improved patient’s HRQL, using both disease-specific and generic HRQL measures, irrespective of the severity of their cognitive impairment.
-While there was little variation in outcome between MAS, there was considerable variation in costs (15) and hence, the cost-effectiveness of MAS varied considerably between MAS(16).
-Evidence on the longer-term outcomes, costs and cost-effectiveness of MAS is unknown.
-This paper explicitly addresses this gap in knowledge by reporting the relative costs and outcomes of MAS for the diagnosis, treatment and follow up care up to two years after first consultation.
+Our aim was to determine the effectiveness and cost-effectiveness of MAS in a large representative sample of sites so as to obtain generalizable evidence and identify the extent of variation that exists.
+We conducted a longitudinal study that followed up 1318 patients referred to 69 MAS in England (13).
+In previous papers, we reported HRQL (14), costs (15) and cost-effectiveness (16) between first assessment and 6 months.
+This showed that MAS improved patient’s HRQL, according to both disease-specific and generic HRQL instruments, irrespective of the severity of peoples’ cognitive impairment.
+While there was little variation in outcome between MAS, there was considerable variation in costs (15) and hence, the cost-effectiveness varied considerably (16).
+However, the sustainability of such changes over a longer time period is unknown.
+In this paper we report the relative costs and outcomes of MAS for the diagnosis, treatment and follow up care up to two years after first consultation.
 We examine whether the cost-effectiveness of MAS differs according to key characteristics of the patients and the memory clinics.

 2. Methods